hww/varp_oscilloscope/README.md

 - **Single** The Single mode allows the oscilloscope to acquire one waveform each time you call ForceTrigger method, and the trigger condition is detected.

 ### Edge Detection

 The trigger compares the channel value with trigger's level value and produces starting data acquiring depend on Edge detection mode.
 The picture below explain difference of Edge modes.

 ![Edge Detection](images/varp_oscilloscope_trigger.png)

-The method **AutoSetLevel** set the trigger level is set to the vertical midpoint between the peaks of the trigger signal.
+The method _AutoSetLevel_ will set the trigger's level to the vertical midpoint between the peaks of signal at the trigger's source.

 ```C#
 oscilloscope.trigger.AutoSetLevel();